XDC-Community/docs/learn/how-to-articles/how-to-create-and-deploy-an-xrc20-token-using-brownie.md

     └─host: https://erpc.apothem.network
 ```

-Run Brownie console on apothem network:
+Run Brownie console on Apothem Network:

 ```sh
 brownie console --network apothem-xdc
 ```

-Run this to create new account:
+Run the following to create a new account:

 ```
 brownie account new xrc20
 ```

-It will ask for private key for a account you will use for development.
+It will ask for a private key for an account you will use for development.

 After you enter private key and password (you can keep it blank), you will see something like this: